SwissClinicalTrialOrganisation/secuTrial_recipes/create_randomization_list/README.md

 # merge the ids and the drugs
 randomization_list <- data.frame(cbind(id, drug))

+# save the table
+write.csv(x=randomization_list, file="randomization_list.csv", row.names=FALSE)

 ```

-The list created from this snippet is saved here as reference.
+The list created from this snippet with the seed "1337" is saved here as reference.